-CMS Proctored Assessment Remediation & Rubric Level 3 Level 2 Level 1 Below Level 1 Minimum one hours • Minimum two hours • Minimum three hours Minimum four hours Focused Review Focused Review Focused Review Focused Review For each topic missed, • For each topic missed, For each topic missed, complete a handwritten complete a handwritten · • complete a handwritten active learning template active learning template learning template and/or active learning template and/or identify and and/or identify and identify and handwrite three and/or identify and handwrite three critical handwrite three critical critical points to remember. handwrite three critical points to remember. points to remember. points to remember.
-Place all screen shots of Place all screen shots of Place all screen shots of handwritten assignments in one Place all screen shots of handwritten assignments in handwritten assignments in handwritten assignments in one document and place in one document and place in assignment folder. one document and place in d2l assignment folder. d2l assignment folder. d21 assignment folder.
-Take Proctored Assessment Take Proctored Assessment 50 points 45 points Retake and follow the rubric Retake and follow the rubric - below to earn credit. below to earn credit.
+CN AS Proctored Assessme ent Remediation & Rubric Level 3 Level 2 Level 1 Below Level 1 • Minimum one • Minimum two hours • Minimum three hours • Minimum hours Focused Focused Review Focused Review four hours Review Focused • For each topic missed, • For each topic missed, Review For each topic complete a handwritten complete a handwritten active missed, complete active learning template learning template and/or For each topic a handwritten and/or identify and identify and handwrite three missed, active learning handwrite three critical critical points to remember. complete a template and/or points to remember. handwritten identify and Place all screen shots of active learning handwrite three Place all screen shots of handwritten assignments in one template and/or critical points to handwritten assignments in document and place in d2l identify and remember. one document and place in assignment folder. handwrite three d2l assignment folder. critical points Place all screen shots to remember. of handwritten assignments in one Place all screen document and place in shots of d21 assignment folder. handwritten assignments in one document and place in d21 assignment folder.
+Take Proctored Assessment Take Proctored 50 points 45 points Retake and follow the rubric Assessment Retake 50 points 75 points below to earn credit. and follow the rubric below to earn credit.